Flanders1914/TAG_AD/README.md

 ## Datasets

-We use 4 datasets from the [LLMGNN repository](https://github.com/CurryTang/LLMGNN/tree/master):
+We use 4 datasets from the [LLMGNN repository](https://github.com/CurryTang/LLMGNN/tree/master), and wiki-cs dataset

 ### Dataset Statistics